agbesi-amenyo/agbesi-amenyo/README.md

 - 👋 Hi, I’m @agbesi-amenyo
 - 👀 I’m interested in projects that are centred around web development (specifically front end) and iOs apps with SwiftUI
 - 🌱 I’m currently learning to improve my skills in python and java.
-- 💞️ I’m looking to collaborate on paid projects concerning web development
+- 💞️ I’m looking to collaborate on paid projects concerning web development and making iOS apps using SwiftUI.
 - 📫 You can contact me on my email at agbesiamenyo@gmail.com or on linkedIn : https://www.linkedin.com/in/agbesi-amenyo/

 <!---